geezorg/legally-free-geez-fonts/README.md

 ## Free to Use &amp; Share
-The fonts under the [FreeToRedistribute](FreeToRedistribute) directory can be used as-is, without modifications, in personal and commercial projects with the creators' blessings.
+The fonts under the [FreeToRedistribute](FreeToRedistribute) directory can be used as-is, *without* modifications, in personal and commercial projects with the creators’ blessings.
 Please see the individual license files for additional details and contact information for the creators.

 ## Free to Modify